UltraEngine/Documentation/Lua/Component_Collide.md

 # Component:Collide

-This method is called evefy time the entity collides with another object.
+This method is called every time the entity collides with another object.

 ## Syntax